michelepatella/mmeletricarservice.it/README.md

 The client-side is a modern, production-grade React.js application.

-- **Component-driven Architecture**: UI compose of reusable, atomic components.
+- **Component-driven Architecture**: UI compose of reusable, atomic components
-- **Routing**: Navigation managed via Hash Routing, supporting both static and dynamic routes.
+- **Routing**: Navigation managed via Hash Routing, supporting both static and dynamic routes
-- **Styling & Theming**: Styling using Ant Design components, CSS and design tokens.
+- **Styling & Theming**: Styling using Ant Design components, CSS and design tokens
-- **State Management**: Local state handled with React's hooks (`useState`, `useEffect`, etc.) and logic is abstracted into custom hooks to promote reuse.
+- **State Management**: Local state handled with React's hooks (`useState`, `useEffect`, etc.) and logic is abstracted into custom hooks to promote reuse
-- **Data Fecthing & Caching**: Data fetching and caching handled via React Query.
+- **Data Fecthing & Caching**: Data fetching and caching handled via React Query
-- **Performance & Optimization**: Lazy loading, image modern formats and other tricks to optimize performance.
+- **Performance & Optimization**: Lazy loading, image modern formats and other tricks to optimize performance
-- **Responsive & Accessible UI**: Design follows mobile-first approach, enhanced by advanced UI components and animations.
+- **Responsive & Accessible UI**: Design follows mobile-first approach, enhanced by advanced UI components and animations

 The application is composed of static and dynamic routes to serve both marketing and functional purposes: